Exploit-Master122/Rigtools-2.0/README.md

 **THIS ONLY WORKS FOR CHROMEBOOK,NO WINDOWS OR ANYTHING***
  ***THE ULTIMATE RIGTOOLS GUIDE***
 **Rigtools** is an exploit that allows users to run code on extensions, disable extensions, and basically do whatever they want with an extension as long as it has the correct permissions.***IT IS PATCHED ON ALL CHROME VERSIONS 133 AND HIGHER*** =-( But not anymore,'cause I unpatched it! (wink)😧
+***What you need***
+- A brain
+- An internet connection
+- Some school web filters (Obviously)
+- Patience and common sense
+- A chromebook on chrome version 133 or lower
+- DevTools Console
+- WebSocket Unblocked
+ ***There are many components to this exploit...This is the only repository that fully explains it all.***

 ### How do you use it?